Thousands without power as heavy rains and flooding hit southeastern Australia

-Heavy rains in southeastern Australia left thousands of homes without power as flooding resulted in emergency services conducting multiple rescues across the region on Thursday.
+Heavy rains in southeastern Australia left thousands of homes without power and emergency services conducted multiple flood-related rescues across the region on Thursday.

 Threat level: Australian Bureau of Meteorology (BOM) forecaster Jonathan How warned more heavy rainfall that could lead to "life-threatening flash-flooding" was "on the way" as evacuations orders and warnings were issued across Victoria, New South Wales and the island state of Tasmania.

-- Victoria's State Emergency Service said it had responded to 30 flood-related rescues as schools were closed across the state.
+- Victoria's State Emergency Service said it had responded to 30 flood-related rescues, and schools were closed across the state.

 - Rescues also took place in Tasmania.